libp2p/go-libp2p-examples/chat-with-rendezvous/README.md

     go readData(rw)
     go writeData(rw)

-    // stream 's' will stay open until you close it (or the other side closes it).
+    // 'stream' will stay open until you close it (or the other side closes it).
 }
 ```